sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Under **Add a description**, select the Copilot Actions button (the GitHub Copilot icon), and then select the option to generate a summary.

+    > **NOTE**: If you're using a GitHub Copilot Free account, you won't see the option to automatically generate a pull request summary using Copilot.
+You can still create the pull request, but you'll need to write your own summary.

 1. Once the summary is generated, select **Preview**.

 1. Take a minute to review the summary.